adgut1509/ProjektZaliczeniowy/docs/parent4/index.md

 has_children: true
 ---

-Here you will learn how to import files created using MemoQ to Trados Studio 2021 and the other way round.
+Here you will learn how to import files created using MemoQ Translator Pro 9.10 to Trados Studio 2021 and the other way round.